-The theme in Kindergarten is Art and Me.
+Kindergartners attend weekly lessons in the art studio for the first time.
 The children develop an understanding of art as a means to express their personal world, ideas, and emotions.
 The emphasis is on exploration and exposure to a new visual language, perceptions, materials, and the world of art and artists.
-The children grow in the value: I am a creative person.
+Students are encouraged to see themselves as individually unique creative people.

 Kindergarten uses a balanced reading and writing program involving: reading, writing, speaking, observing, illustrating, experiencing, doing, and creating.
 Shared reading, customized guided reading instruction, independent reading, and Orton-Gillingham method of phonics instruction make up the different components of the program.
 The writing program includes Writing Workshop, journal writing, the Daily News, and Handwriting Without Tears.

 The phonics program, based on the Orton-Gillingham method, uses a multi-sensory approach for directly teaching individual phonetic concepts as well as instruction on high-frequency non-phonetic words.
-Students are then guided to apply these skills to first decoding and then encoding text.
+Students are then guided to apply these skills to decode and encode text.
 Students are taught to correctly form and write the letters that represent those sounds.
 Word sorts, word dictation, and sentence dictation help to reinforce the phonetic concepts that are taught.

-Kindergarten physical education focuses on gross motor activities, proper throwing mechanics, good sportsmanship, and listening and following directions.
-As the children become more aware of movement in space, games of low organization are added.
+Students attend physical education classes in our school gymnasium.
+The physical education teacher guides students through gross motor activities, proper throwing mechanics, good sportsmanship, and listening and following directions.
+As the children become more aware of movement in space, games of gradually increasing complexity of organization are added.

-The Kindergarten science program grows out of and builds on the children's innate desire to find out about their world.
-At Full Option Science System (FOSS) centers, children naturally use their senses to explore and experiment by manipulating physical objects and organisms.
-Teachers help children to develop their powers of observation and the thinking skills needed to make sense of their observations.
-Our FOSS unit in Kindergarten is Animals Two by Two.
+The kindergarten science program grows out of and builds on the children's innate desire to find out about their world.
+Using our FOSS (Full Option Science System) Animals Two by Two unit, children naturally use their senses to explore and experiment by manipulating physical objects and organisms.
+Teachers guide children in the development of their powers of observation and the analytical skills needed to make sense of their observations.

-In Kindergarten, children learn the beginning social skills of how to relate to one another, to share and play cooperatively, and to respect individual differences.
+In kindergarten, children learn the crucial social skills of how to relate to one another, to share and play cooperatively, and to respect individual differences.
 They are given many opportunities to interact with each other: to lead and to follow, to communicate respectfully, to practice making choices, and to begin to resolve their own conflicts.
-The children learn to see themselves as part of a class, part of the school community, and part of the larger community in which they live.
-They begin to develop the knowledge, skills, and attitudes they need to become a good citizen and to participate in, and contribute to, their class, their school, and their neighborhoods.
+Our students learn to see themselves as part of a class, part of the school community, and part of the larger community in which they live.
+They begin to develop the knowledge, skills, and attitudes they need to become good citizens, and to participate in, and contribute to, their class, their school, and their neighborhoods.
 Units and lessons emphasizing the above skills are custom designed and integrated throughout all areas of the curriculum on a daily basis.